jj5/kickass-crypto/README.md

 ### Return false on error idiom

-As mentioned above this library won't throw exceptions from the methods on its public interface because we don't want to leak secrets from our call stack if there's a problem.
+As mentioned above this library won't usually throw exceptions from the methods on its public interface because we don't want to leak secrets from our call stack if there's a problem.

-Instead of throwing exceptions the methods on the classes in this library will usually return `false` instead.
+Instead of throwing exceptions the methods on the classes in this library will usually return `false` instead, or some other invalid value such as `null` or `[]`.

+The avoidance of exceptions is only a firm rule for sensitive function calls which handle secret keys, passphrases, unencrypted content, or any other sensitive data.
+At the time of writing it's possible for the public `get_error_list()` function to throw an exception if the implementer has returned an invalid value from `do_get_error_list()`, apart from in that specific and hopefully unlikely situation everything else should be exception safe and use the boolean value false (or another appropriate sentinel value) to communicate errors to the caller.

 Sometimes because of the nature of a typed interface it's not possible to return the boolean value false and in some circumstances the empty string (`''`), an empty array (`[]`), null (`null`), the